denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 NY, filed August 1, 1922, and issued September 19, 1933.

 American Bar Association.
 “The $10,000 Typewriter.” *ABA Journal*, May 1966.

+Atkinson, Paul.
+“The Best Laid Plans of Mice and Men: The Computer Mouse in the History of Computing.” *Design Issues* 23, no. 3 (2007): 46–61.

 Bardini, Thierry. *Bootstrapping: Douglas Engelbart, Coevolution and the Origins of Personal Computing*.
 Stanford, CA: Stanford University Press, 2000.